 Annalise Ogelby is a creative based in Los Angeles.

-She works as a freelance social media strategist and brand manager, with a deep passion for storytelling and content creation.
+She works as a creative strategist, with a background in social media marketing and a deep passion for storytelling and content creation.

 At age 29, Annalise was diagnosed with breast cancer.
 Her journey through treatment and recovery has profoundly shaped the lens through which she views creativity and the world.
 Now, as a cancer survivor, her work is infused with a contagious gratitude for life.

-Over the past nine years, she has worked in both the fashion and jewelry industries.
-Her background has given her a deep appreciation for materials and textures, and she is naturally drawn to movement, color, and form.
+Over the past ten years, she has worked in both the fashion and jewelry industries.
+Her background has given her a deep appreciation for materials and textures, and she is naturally drawn to movement and form.
 Her work is heavily influenced by her affinity for motion, and it carries a refined yet lived-in feel.

 Annalise strives to use her platform to promote intentional living, connecting with those around her through the small joys in life—from capturing snapshot moments to self-expression through fashion and beauty.
 Her work offers a fresh perspective.